 Not one industry leader got to where they are today by doing the same thing, the same way, for their entire career.
-Workplaces are constantly changing and evolving, so employees and jobseekers need to change and evolve with them or they’ll be left behind.
-Being more adaptable allows us to not only become a better leader, but also to handle career transitions easier, bounce back quickly from adversity, and be a more valuable asset to the company and executive team.
-In the following, we’ll teach you how to broaden your perspective, prepare for change, and nurture an adaptable mindset in order to be more adaptable for your constantly changing work environment.
+Workplaces are constantly changing and evolving, so employees and jobseekers need to change and evolve with them.
+In the following, we’ll teach you how to broaden your perspective, prepare for change, and be more adaptable in a constantly changing work environment.

 With today’s constantly changing work environment, it is crucial that you be prepared for any type of change.
 This means you are always taking measures to learn, grow, and expand your working knowledge.
 Here are some things you can do:

-Research shows that reading not only makes you smarter, it also helps you make better decisions.
-The goal however, isn’t just to make you smarter in your field, it is to make you smarter in all aspects of life.
-Reading articles and books outside of your core discipline from different industry thought leaders will help you expand your knowledge and understanding across different disciplines, making you a more valuable asset.
+Research shows that reading makes you smarter and helps you make better decisions.
+Make sure you read articles and books that fall within and outside of your core discipline.
+Taking in information from different industry thought leaders will expand your knowledge and make you a more valuable asset.

-With the constantly shifting work environment, you never know when you might have to take on tasks or collaborate with another team.
-Shadowing your colleagues will help you learn more about their role and their tasks and how this can also help you with your tasks.
+With your work environment constantly shifting, you never know when you might have to take on new tasks.
+Shadowing your successful colleagues will help you learn quickly and understand how you can perform your new responsibilities at the highest quality.

 There are three types of knowledge: Things you know, things you know you don’t know, and things you don’t know you don’t know.
-In order to understand the things you know you don’t know and to discover new things you didn’t know, you have to ask more questions.
-If you feel like you have exhausted all possible questions, think outside of the box and start asking different questions.
-For example, when trying to understand how to automate a specific task, if asking how does not help you, try to ask “why”.
+In order to understand the last two, you have to ask more questions.
+When trying to understand a task or project, try asking “why” questions before you ask the “how” questions.
 Understanding why you are doing something will help you understand how to do it the best way.

-Everyone has a different perspective, something you might have loved could not have been received well by your customers.
+Everyone has a different perspective.
 Getting involved in your customer’s community will help you learn how they think and what their needs are while evolving your way of thinking as their community evolves.

 You can’t always prepare yourself for every situation.
-Sometimes, unexpected change happens and the best way to be ready for it is to have an adaptable mindset.
+Sometimes, unexpected change happens and you’ll need to maintain an adaptable mindset and be resilient.

-The best way to get those creative juices flowing is to first, think of a problem (any problem big or small will do).
-Then, once you have the problem in your mind, get a sheet of paper or open a new word document and start jotting down solutions without erasing or deleting anything.
-Don’t hesitate or second guess your solutions, just write everything you can think of down.
-You might end up with 100 horrible ideas, but you’ll most likely have a couple good ones as well.
-Thinking creatively means accepting all of your ideas (the good and the bad) and using those to generate a great & new approach to solving a problem.
+The best way to get your creative juices flowing is to think of a problem, write it down, and then just start jotting down solutions without any hesitation, erasing, or deleting.
+You might end up with 100 not so great ideas, but you’ll most likely have a couple good ones as well.
+Thinking creatively means accepting all of your ideas (the good and the bad) and using those to generate a great new approach to solving a problem.